hove-io/transit_model/src/documentation/kv1_read.md

 ## Introduction
 This document describes how a KV1 feed is read in Navitia Transit model (NTM) and transformed into a [NTFS feed](https://github.com/CanalTP/navitia/blob/dev/documentation/ntfs/ntfs_fr.md).

-For the sake of simplicity, the follownig specification describes only those NTFS fields that are specified in the source data (e.g. the `network_url` is not specified and therefore not detailed.)
+For the sake of simplicity, the following specification describes only those NTFS fields that are specified in the source data (e.g. the `network_url` is not specified and therefore not detailed.)

-In order to guarantee that the NTFS objects identifiers are unique and stable, each object id is prefixed with a unique prefix (specified for each datasource), following the general pattern \<prefix>:\<id>.
+In order to guarantee that the NTFS objects identifiers are unique and stable, each object id is prefixed with a unique prefix (specified for each datasource), following the general pattern `<prefix>:<id>`.

 ## Mapping between KV1 and NTFS objects
 ### networks.txt